-Below follows information on RWC key projects and work in the Middle East and Brazil on IWRM implementation under water scarcity and decision support at the interface between research and consulting.
+Below follows information on RWC key projects and work in the Middle East and Brazil on IWRM implementation under water scarcity and decision support.

 THE SALAM INITIATIVE – PHASE 2 (2020-2022)